alvaropazz/js-tictactoe/README.md

 ## Features

 - Allow players to input their names
-- Check for winner and congratulate them
+- Check for the winner and congratulate them
-- Reset gamemboard
+- Reset gameboard

 ## Live Link